Methanol Institute's Commitment to Bootleg Alcohol Prevention

 MI believes technical solutions are also critical.
 We are working with partners to develop technologies that would allow consumers to test the content of alcoholic drinks before consuming them.
 We are also supporting development of glucose-based technologies that allow doctors to identify quickly levels of methanol in a patient’s bloodstream, without the need for expensive GC-MS (gas chromatography – mass spectrometry) technology.
 Additionally, MI is committed to helping make Fomepizole more widely and cost-effectively available to treat suspected poisonings in at-risk markets around the world.

 How The Industry is Leading the Way in Prevention

-Educational presentation presented by MI and L.I.A.M Charitable Fund at the 7th International Methanol Producers & Consumers Association (IMPCA) Methanol Conference 2014.
+Presentation by MI and L.I.A.M Charitable Fund at the 17th IMPCA (International Methanol Producers & Consumers Association) 2014 Asian Methanol Conference in Singapore.